 No sooner had Mallory come inside from cleaning up the garage when she spotted a large dark animal on the lawn.
 Processing that it was not a deer, she announced that there was a bear in our yard.
 I glanced out of the window, and saw the bear standing under a tree approximately 15 feet […]

 This is no pansy-assed black bear!
 Your worst nightmare, this large male grizzly (ursus horribilis), guards the RMKK People’s yard.

 Darn it, I thought as we approached the turn off to Moise and noticed snow on the mountains of the National Bison Range.
 I had a hunch that the Red Sleep Drive would be closed, but it wasn’t confirmed until we arrived at the visitor’s center where a ranger told us that 3 inches of […]

-We arrived at the rendezvous to discover that the rest of our muzzleloading club was hiding out in their tents.
+We arrived at the David Thompson Black Powder Shoot in Eureka, Montana to discover that the rest of our muzzleloading club was hiding out in their tents.
 The rain, which had started pouring down on the previous day, had proved to be a bit much for everyone.
-After getting some supplies together, we headed over to sign up for the […]
+After getting some supplies together, we […]

 Week 1 The orange sign with the green 4H clover was propped on the rural mail box marking the turn to Lapp’s farm.
 After a long cold winter the snow was melting and the road to the farm-house was muddy.
 As we passed the white farmhouse, I noticed that it looked empty and said that […]